stestoltz/cQuents/README.md

 #### Conditionals

 Conditionals are started with `#` and ended with `)`.
 Conditionals use the variable `N`, which is the number it is checking.
 They return `N` when all `;` separated terms in the conditional are true.

+#### Lists

+Lists are denoted by `{}` and separated by `;`.
+Operators performed on lists that error will try again, this time applied to all of the list's members.
+Lists can be indexed and sliced like lists in Python.

 ## Parameters